Matt Lundy: Initiatives, policies and positions

 With Republicans proposing to privatize the Ohio Department of Development, Lundy has asked the Ohio Ethics Commission to weigh in on the proposal, which he said would exempt the entity from many of the disclosure and oversight measures typical for agencies that spend public money.
 Lundy raised similar questions after a gubernatorial proposal to privatize prisons, citing that Governor John Kasich's cabinet has individuals who formerly worked in the private prison industry.
 His questions were answered by the Ohio Ethics Commission as stating that he met ethics requirements.
 Upon hearing Lundy's concerns, OEC ruled that there was not a conflict of interest with the director.

 He has also cited other reasons against privatization, specifically calling the selling of five or possibly six prisons to private operators is "profitization, not privatization."

 His initiative, the "Taxpayers' Right to Know Act", would address concerns about the Republican governor's proposed JobsOhio entity being exempt from certain public records and open meetings laws.
 "As long as public dollars are to be used, the public has a right to know how those dollars are being spent," he said.

 In regards to the state biennium budget, Lundy has acknowledged that he is not in favor of proposals that aim to expand charter schools, saying that they are not worthy of support, and has criticized Republicans for supporting them.
 Lundy has also been considering legal action after being rebuffed in a public-records request, filed April 6, for 17 items of information related to education funding from Governor Kasich.

-Lundy involved in controversy over apparent reversal of his promise to support Second Amendment rights in order to obtain endorsements from Ohio gun rights organizations.
+Lundy involved in controversy over apparent reversal of his promise to support Second Amendment rights in order to obtain endorsements from Ohio gun rights organizations.Lundy stressed the group changed the bill leading to his not supporting the measure.
+Several of his colleagues in the legislature defended Lundy citing that the group did change the intent of the bill described to them as well.

 In regards to public records, Lundy has criticized Governor Kasich for evading the disclosure of certain documents requested by Lundy and others.
 Kasich defended this with the ruling from the 2008 Ohio Supreme Court case, Glasgow v.
 Jones.
 Kasich maintains that the magnitude of the request for documentation illustrated undue cause and lack of a clear objective.
 Lundy believes that the case is not relevant due to the specificity of the request and has requested the opinion of State Attorney General Mike DeWine.
 Lundy has stated that the administration has been secretive from the beginning, yet the public wants as much transparency as possible.